uglifruit3/NASB_ADCS/Readme.md

 	* Returns: notification of success or failure.

 ### Tasking and logging commands
+* QUERY SYSTEM LOG: lists the contents of the system log.
+	* Arguments: log level (a number corresponding to the highest level of log item to be listed).
+	* Returns: a list of system log items.
+* SAVE SYSTEM LOG: saves the current contents of the system log to the destination file.
+	* Arguments: the destination file name, log level (a number corresponding to the highest level of log item to be saved).
+	* Returns: notification of success or failure.
+* CLEAR SYSTEM LOG: erases the current contents of the system log.
+	* Arguments: save flag (set to auto-save log contents before erasure), the destination file name, log level.
+	* Returns: none.
+* SET MAX LOG ENTRIES: sets the maximum number of system log entries before the system log is automatically cleared.
+	* Arguments: max log entries.
+	* Returns: none.
 * QUERY TASKLIST: lists the contents of the system task queue.
 	* Arguments: maximum priority level (a number corresponding to the highest priority category of tasks to be listed).
 	* Returns: a list of tasks in the system task queue.